wp-plugins/codepeople-post-map/readme.txt

 show_window:  Values allowed, 0 or 1.
 To enable or disable the infowindows. [codepeople-post-map show_window="1" ]

 show_default:  Values allowed, 0 or 1.
 Display or not an infowindow expanded by default. [codepeople-post-map show_window="1" show_default="1"]

-panoramiolayer:  Values allowed, 0 or 1.
-Displays a layer with pictures of places. [codepeople-post-map panoramiolayer="1"]

 markerclusterer:  Values allowed, 0 or 1.
 Displays a cluster with the number of points in an area. [codepeople-post-map markerclusterer="1"]